- Prep-time: / Ready In:

 Instructions

-- Preheat oven to 425°F. If desired, line a large shallow baking pan with parchment paper.
-Combine the first seven ingredients (through pepper) and 2 tablespoons water in the prepared pan; toss to combine.
-Spread evenly.
-Cover with foil.
-Roast 20 to 25 minutes or until vegetables are almost tender.
+- Preheat oven to 425°F. Line a large, shallow baking pan with parchment paper.
+Pile the first seven ingredients (through pepper) in the prepared pan.
+For oil-free: Drizzle the vegetables with 2 tablespoons water and toss to combine.
+(If using oil: Drizzle with olive oil and toss to combine.)
+Spread the vegetables evenly in the pan, cover it with foil, and roast 20 to 25 minutes or until vegetables are almost tender.

 - Meanwhile, in a small bowl whisk together vinegar, maple syrup, and coconut aminos; stir in chickpeas.
 Pour chickpea mixture over roasted vegetables; stir and spread evenly.